 Once you’ve worked out what your daily intake should be, aim to eat approximately 200 calories under this, for healthy and effective weight loss.
 Try to sustain this until you’ve reached your goal and then you can move into the ‘maintenance’ phase.

 For some, dieting is one of the most difficult aspects of weight-loss.
 In fact, as soon as I say the word diet, I feel like I immediately sike myself out.
 The key here is to focus on what you want to add into your daily intake, rather than focusing on what you want to remove.

 So, for example, your goal may be to consume at least 4 vegetables per day and a minimum of two fruits.
 Once you start filling your body with these healthy foods, you give yourself less room in your stomach for those cheeky snacks.

-One of the major lessons I’ve learnt is to not remove your favorite foods out of your diet altogether.
-If you’re fuelling your body with nutritious foods and are counting your calories, then you can work in a few pieces of your favorite chocolate if that’s what you’re really craving.
+One of the major lessons I’ve learnt is to not remove your favourite foods out of your diet altogether.
+If you’re fuelling your body with nutritious foods and are counting your calories, then you can work in a few pieces of your favourite chocolate if that’s what you’re really craving.